Top 10 tips on Water Damage Restoration Tricks & Technique from a Contractor

 Standing water can also create secondary damage within your home by increasing the relative humidity.
 When relative humidity increases the dew points, or the temperature are which building materials condensate, will lower.
 That means copper plumbing lines and drywall can all start to become saturated just by the moisture content in the air.
 Removing standing water and regulating humidity levels can prevent this from ever happening in your home.

-8. Remove All Damaged Items
+Tip 8.
+Remove Items Damaged by Water

 Once all of the standing water has been removed from your home, it is now time to do an assessment on all of your personal items and building materials.
 What may stay and what must go is always dependent on the category of water you are currently dealing with and the consistency of the material at hand.
 Cardboard for example must always be discarded regardless of the category of water.
 Let us review the categories of water and what may or may not be saved in each one.